Ricchi e Poveri: Recent years

-In 2020 the original line-up reunited to celebrate the 50th anniversary of the band's debut at the Sanremo Music Festival.
+In 2020, the original line-up reunited at the Sanremo Music Festival to celebrate the 50th anniversary of the band's debut.
 Gatti died on 18 October 2022 at the age of 80.

-In 2023 Ricchi e Poveri toured Australia with concerts in Sydney, Melbourne and Adelaide.
+In 2023, Ricchi e Poveri toured Australia with concerts in Sydney, Melbourne and Adelaide.
 They competed in the Sanremo Music Festival 2024 with the song "Ma non tutta la vita".